User37som/libbitcoin/Wallet-Settings.md

 Used when working with HD private keys.
 It sets the default value for the `--secret_version` option of the [hd-public](bx-hd-public) and [hd-to-ec](bx-hd-to-ec) commands, and for the `--version` option of the [hd-new](bx-hd-new) command.

 #### pay_to_public_key_hash_version
-Used when working with payment addresses.
+Used when working with public key payment addresses.
 It sets the default value for the `--version` option of the following commands:
 * [address-embed](bx-address-embed)
 * [address-encode](bx-address-encode)
 * [base58check-encode](bx-base58check-encode)